JinyanSu1/jinyansu1.github.io/README.md

 **Research interest**: I am currently interested
 - **LLM reasoning**: how to improve LLM to think and solve complext problem such as math and coding.
 - **LLM personalization**: how to personalize LLM without using resource intensive approaches such as fine-tuning.
-- **Retrieval augmented generation**: how to design better and controlable RAG system to fit for different user cases and balance factual correctness and contextual correctness.
+- **Retrieval augmented generation**: how to design better and controlable RAG system to fit for different user cases and balance factual correctness and contextual correctness. [see my latest work in RAG](https://arxiv.org/pdf/2412.16708)